-At Silver, they may choose to undertake either an Expedition or an Exploration.
+At Bronze and Silver, participants may choose to undertake either an Expedition or an Exploration.

 At Gold, they may choose either an Expedition, Exploration or Other Adventurous Project.
 Participants take part in Other Adventurous Project must be aged 18 or above.